sonect/sonect-shop-sdk-ios/README.md

 let kycPlugin = MyKycProviderPlugin() SNCSonectShop.kycProviderPlugin = kycPlugin

-//In order to add address autocompletion use Google Autocompletion, or implemnent your own. let addressAutocompletionPlugin = MyAddressAutocompletionPlugin() SNCSonectShop.addressAutocompletionPlugin = addressAutocompletionPlugin
+//In order to add address autocompletion use Google Autocompletion, or implement your own. let addressAutocompletionPlugin = MyAddressAutocompletionPlugin() SNCSonectShop.addressAutocompletionPlugin = addressAutocompletionPlugin